The diabetes and awareness tattoos on this page are as permanent in our lives as living with diabetes is.

 I was diagnosed a little over a year ago.
 I got tired of wearing my bracelet and forgetting it when I left the house.
 I thought a tattoo around my wrist would be the answer.

 My name is Andy.
 I was diagnosed with type 2 diabetes in July of 2014.
 Diabetes runs in my family but I was still somewhat surprised because I believed that if I ate right and stayed active that it would not happen to me.
 I was wrong and I realized that no matter how well you take care of yourself, it can still happen.
 I changed how I eat and checked my blood sugar often, after a few months it was well controlled.
 I thought “I’ve got this” and so I stopped checking my blood sugar but stayed on my diet etc. I was wrong again.
-After two years I slowly started to feel sick and in about six months the symptoms come back.
+After two years I slowly started to feel sick and in about six months the symptoms came back.
 I had high blood sugars, and it was completely out of control.
 I decided I would NEVER underestimate diabetes again.
 My tattoo is a medical alert and a daily reminder for me.
 Some people say that it could be mistaken for just a “cool tattoo” and get ignored by emergency responders.
 It is on my left arm, with medical alert symbols they recognize and clearly labeled “Diabetic Type 2”.
 Doctors, nurses and EMT workers have all said, this tattoo may someday save my life.
 It has never been mistaken as anything else, and I would support anyone who would want to get one.
 Yes, it hurt but I would do it again because it is an awesome Bad A$$ tattoo.